In this tutorial you will use Wia.io to collect and display data from the RPi. You will also use Wia to send commands to a device.

 sudo pip install wia

-• Create a file called snap.py and enter the following code:
+python-photo. snap.py and enter the following code:import cv2

 from wia import Wia